Health and Physical Education

 Admission Requirements

 In order to be admitted to the Health and Physical Education (P-12) program, majors must apply to both the Bagwell College Teacher Preparation Program and to the Department of Health Promotion and Physical Education.
+It is recommended that majors arrange to meet with a HPE Faculty Advisor each semester to assure that are on track to apply for program admission.

-Click Here to learn more about HPE Admission requirements Click here to learn more about teacher education admission requirements
+Click here to learn more about teacher education admission requirements

 Related Minors and Certificates Available